Blake-Barth/NEAT-SwingCopters-AI/README.md

     ␣ Press Space to restart after a game over

 Try to avoid the swinging obstacles and aim for the highest score!
-🤖 Watch the AI Agent
+🤖 Watch the NEAT Algorithm Play

-To watch the AI agent (trained using NEAT) play the game, run:
+To watch the NEAT algorithm learn and play the game, run:

 python run_NEAT.py